Pyrénées – Mont Perdu World Heritage Site: Description and History

 Centered on Monte Perdido, the world heritage site includes many quintessential geological landforms, including two of Europe's largest canyons on the Spanish site and cirque walls on the French site.
 Along the mountain slopes are meadows, caves, forests, and lakes.
-Although the Alps and the Caucasus Mountains both have higher biodiversity and endemism than the Pyrenees, the Pyrenees are somewhat less affected by recent human development that other European mountain ranges.
+Although the Alps and the Caucasus Mountains both have higher biodiversity and endemism than the Pyrenees, the Pyrenees are somewhat less affected by recent human development than other European mountain ranges.
 However, like all mountain ranges in Europe, they show a consistent history of human occupation dating from the Paleolithic.
 These include a dolmen on the Spanish side and stone circles on the Cirque de Gavarnie.
 The villages and settlements that dot the landscape arose in the Middle Ages and are located in the valleys around Monte Perdido, using the runoff to irrigate their fields.
 A distinct pastoral system developed, where the livestock would move up and down the mountain slopes with the seasons.

 Because each settlement has more in common with the neighboring settlements in the Pyrenees than they do with the rest of their respective sovereign nations (Spain and France), they have a degree of independence, and Spanish farmers are often allowed to graze on the French side and vice versa, in a system called "transhumance".